maxohsawa/python-bootcamp-notes/break-continue-pass.md

-# Break, Continue, and Pass
+# break, continue, and pass

+### break
-break: breaks out of the current closest enclosing loop
+breaks out of the current closest enclosing loop

+### continue
-continue: goes to the top of the closest enclosing loop
+goes to the top of the closest enclosing loop

+### pass
-pass: does nothing at all
+does nothing at all